awsdocs/amazon-s3-developer-guide/doc_source/AddingObjectstoVersioningEnabledBuckets.md

 | 1 | Enable versioning on a bucket using a PUT Bucket versioning request\.
 For more information, see [PUT Bucket versioning](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTVersioningStatus.html)\. |
 | 2 | Send a PUT, POST, or COPY request to store an object in the bucket\. |

-When you add an object to a versioning\-enabled bucket, Amazon S3 returns the version ID of the object in the `x-amz-versionid` response header, for example:
+When you add an object to a versioning\-enabled bucket, Amazon S3 returns the version ID of the object in the `x-amz-version-id` response header, for example:

 ```
 1. x-amz-version-id: 3/L4kqtJlcpXroDTDmJ+rmSpXd3dIbrHY